Vikhyatz/ReviewSync/README.md

 # ReviewSync

+> ⚠️ **Warning:** The ReviewSync platform uses WebSockets for real-time code editing.
+And the live link is deployed on [Render](https://render.com), be aware that Render does **not** support WebSockets.
+This may cause real-time features to not work as expected.

 ReviewSync is a code review platform designed to streamline and manage code review processes efficiently.
 It features a client-server architecture for seamless collaboration.

 ## How to Run